silentmatt/expr-eval/README.md

 and                      | Left          | Logical AND
 or                       | Left          | Logical OR
-x ? y : z                | Right         | Ternary conditional (if x then y else z)
+x ? y : z                | Right         | Ternary conditional (if x then y else z) =                        | Right         | Variable assignment (disabled by default)

-The `in` operator is disabled by default in the current version.
-To use it, construct a `Parser` instance with `operators.in` set to `true`.
+The `in` and `=` operators are disabled by default in the current version.
+To use them, construct a `Parser` instance with `operators.in` or `operators.assignment` set to `true`.
 For example:

     var parser = new Parser({
       operators: {
+        'in': true,
-        'in': true
+        'assignment': true
       }
     });
-    // Now parser supports 'x in array' expressions
+    // Now parser supports 'x in array' and 'y = 2*x' expressions

 #### Unary operators